MadMikeyB/foravel/readme.md

 * visit localhost/foravel/public (or wherever you cloned the repo to)
 * Register a user and play

+NB: Initial Forum Creation must be done through the Database, add a row to the forums table.
+Forum rows with a `parent` of `0` will be treated as categories.

 ## License

 Copyright [2016] [Michael Burton](http://mikeylicio.us)